-EUROTAPES: Superconductors for the “Energy Transition” in Europe
+EUROTAPES: Superconductors for the “Energy Transition†in Europe

-EUROTAPESResearch on superconductivity is showing promising results that will not only lead to the development of electrical highways across Europe, but also to higher energy efficiency and reduction of costs for renewable energy and global research projects such as CERN and ITER.
+Research on superconductivity is showing promising results that will not only lead to the development of electrical highways across Europe, but also to higher energy efficiency and reduction of costs for renewable energy and global research projects such as CERN and ITER.
 In addition, the results could also be applied to a future all-electric airplane.

 Eurotapes, one of today’s largest European research projects on superconductivity, is showing excellent results for industrial applications in sectors including electricity generation and transmission, magnetic fields for highly advanced research as in CERN and ITER, but also aeronautics and transport.